ReuAzel181/prefix_and_suffix/README.md

 # LISTING_PREFIXandSUFFIX
 This Python program lets users input a word and choose to generate either prefixes or suffixes.
 It continues until the user decides to stop, handling input errors.
-Shutek kelangan ko lang sa streak,